paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 108

-**Texto original:**
-A company has an automobile sales website that stores its listings in a database on Amazon RDS.
-When an automobile is sold, the listing needs to be removed from the website and the data must be sent to multiple target systems.
-Which design should a solutions architect recommend?

-**Tradução:**
 Uma empresa tem um site de vendas de automóveis que armazena seus anúncios em um banco de dados no Amazon RDS.
 Quando um automóvel é vendido, o anúncio precisa ser removido do site e os dados devem ser enviados para vários sistemas de destino.
 Qual design um arquiteto de soluções deve recomendar?